 Ombudsman of Catalonia (Spain)

-Title I of the Act establishes the law's dual purpose: to regulate the institution and designate the Catalan Ombudsman as a mechanism for the prevention of torture and cruel, inhuman or degrading treatment, as is called for in the Optional Protocol in the United Nations Convention.
+Title I of the Act establishes the law's dual purpose: to regulate the institution and to designate the Catalan Ombudsman as a mechanism for the prevention of torture and cruel, inhuman or degrading treatment, as stipulated in the Optional Protocol in the United Nations Convention.

 Click here for further information on the Catalan Ombudsman’s Office.

-Catalonia has three official languages: Catalan, which is the region’s own language; Spanish, which is the official language of Spain, and Occitan-Aranese, which is the language of a historical North-West region of Catalonia called Aran.
-According to the 2012 Report of Language Policies Bureau, 97.1% of people are able to understand Catalan, 84.3% of people are able to speak it and 70.1% of people are able to write it.
-The number of people speaking Catalan as a habitual language has also increased until 44% and the percentage of people using Catalan at work rose up to 70.4%.
-Regarding Occitan-Aranese, 78.2% of people living in Aran are able to understand it and 59.8% of people are able to speak it.
-The knowledge of Spanish, as the official language of the State, is mandatory in all regions according to the Spanish Constitution, so bilingualism rates in Catalonia are high.
+Catalonia has three official languages: Catalan, which is the region’s own language; Spanish, which is the official language of Spain, and Aranese Occitan, which is the language of a historical North-West region of Catalonia called Aran.
+According to the 2012 Language Policy Report, 97.1% of people understand Catalan, 84.3% of people can speak it and 70.1% of people can write it.
+The number of people speaking Catalan as their habitual language has also increased until 44% and the percentage of people using Catalan at work rose up to 70.4%.
+Regarding Occitan Aranese, 78.2% of people living in Aran understand it and 59.8% of people can speak it.
+Knowledge of Spanish, as the official language of the State, is mandatory in all regions according to the Spanish Constitution, so the rate of bilingualism in Catalonia is high.

-The most common issues handled by the Catalan Ombudsman regarding language rights are: the public administration’s failure of using citizens’ preferred language in relations; very little use of Catalan in courts of justice; the Spanish National Police’s demand to speak Spanish whilst patrolling in Catalonia, as opposed to Catalan; a lack language availability on public websites and traffic signs; little use of Catalan by private companies providing essential services; and a lack of teachers with a strong knowledge in Occitan-Aranese.
-Language in schools has been a matter of political controversy, rather than a language rights defence issue.
+The most common issues handled by the Catalan Ombudsman regarding language rights are: the public administration’s failure of using citizens’ preferred language in their relations with the administration; very little use of Catalan in courts of justice; requirement to speak in Spanish by the National Police or Civil Guard when patrolling in Catalonia; lack of language availability on public websites and traffic signs, and lack of teachers with linguistic training in Aranese.
+The language used in schools has been a matter of political controversy, rather than a language rights defence issue.